dfkaye/xyz/README.md

 xyz
 ===

+"(insane)(parenthetical)(module)(pattern); // working name"

-insane js module pattern (working name) so we can be productive again on both browser and node.js, and ignore the trendy-but-wrong transpile-everything crowd.
+so we can be productive again on both browser and node.js, and ignore the trendy-but-wrong transpile-everything crowd.

 [![Build Status](https://travis-ci.org/dfkaye/xyz.png)](https://travis-ci.org/dfkaye/xyz)